-Any amendments to the SMP shall be processed according to the procedures and requirements in WAC 173-26-100.
-At a minimum, pursuant to RCW 90.58.080, following approval of the city's SMP by Ecology, the city is required to periodically review, and if necessary revise, and update its SMP once every eight (8) years beginning on or before June 30, 2022.
+Any amendments to the SMP shall be processed according to the procedures and requirements in WAC 173-26-100 or 173-26-104.
+At a minimum, pursuant to RCW 90.58.080, following approval of the city's SMP by Ecology, the city is required to periodically review, and if necessary revise, and update its SMP once every eight (8) years beginning on or before June 30, 20222030.
+SMP amendments become effective 14 days from Ecology's written notice of final action